 6 Reasons to do an Engagement Session

 Today I want to share 6 Reasons to do an engagement session with you!
-I frequently hear couples say that they don't "need" an engagement session and see it as an opportunity to save money.
+As a wedding photographer I hear couples ask if they really "need" an engagement session and see it as an opportunity to save money.
 There is nothing wrong with saving money or sticking to a budget.
 But if you merely see an engagement session as just photos, I'm here to tell you there are SO many uses for them other than sharing them on Facebook.
 I actually printed more of my engagement photos than my wedding photos and have them hanging throughout our place.
-I see them as a better reflection of who we are in regular every day life and I LOVE that our photographer was able to capture that side of us!
+I see them as a better reflection of who we are in regular every day life and I LOVE that our wedding photographer was able to capture that side of us!
 So read on, you may look at engagement photos in a whole new way...

 1. You'll get beautiful photos

 This sounds like a no-brainer, but seriously, when was the last time you had professional photos taken?
 Engagement sessions capture all the joy and excitement of this season of life with memories that will last a lifetime.
 Personally, I really loved having photos that I could hang around our new home that captured our "everyday" life together, and not just our wedding day.

 2. Your engagement photos have many uses

 Aside from hanging the photos throughout your new home, you can use your engagement session photos for your save-the-dates, guest sign-in book, and invitations.
 Not to mention, you can display them around your wedding and bridal shower.
 I'm planning to do another post that talks about all the different ways you can use your engagement photos so stay tuned!

 Chances are you haven't spent a lot of time in front of professional cameras.
 It can be intimidating having several cameras pointed at you, but the engagement session is a great opportunity for you to get comfortable in front of the cameras so you can relax and be yourselves on the big day.